Self drive holiday in Northern Greece, hike & tour

 Description of Self drive holiday in Northern Greece, hike & tour

-This fly drive & hiking holiday in Greece takes place within the country’s remote and wild northern regions of Epirus and Western Macedonia, bounded by archaeological sites near Thessaloniki and the wondrous monasteries at Meteora which form classic cultural highlights against a rugged backdrop of mountain scenery.
+This fly drive & hiking holiday in Greece takes place within the country’s remote and wild northern regions of Epirus and Western Macedonia, bounded by archaeological sites, lakes, mountains, the city of Thessaloniki and the wondrous monasteries at Meteora.
+The latter form classic cultural highlights against a rugged backdrop of mountain scenery.

 Highlights of this fly drive Greece hiking holiday:

 Discover one of the world’s most holy places; Meteora literally translates to ‘middle of the sky’ and it’s easy to see why the six inhabited sandstone monasteries that you’ll find here are such an attraction to both religious and cultural travellers, some are built 400m above the ground.

 Greece’s second largest city is often overlooked by casual tourists which is why it’s such a fascinating place to visit.
 Numerous Byzantine, Roman and Ottoman monuments can be found throughout the city with history lovers spoilt for choice when it comes to ancient squares, cobbled streets and panoramic city views.

 This small town packs a huge punch when it comes to cultural significance with archaeological excavations revealing the buried tombs of the Macedon kings, including that of Philip II, the father of Alexander the Great.
 Several other tombs and the remains of the Monumental Palace feature in the town’s underground museum.